 Complete given below directions to reset an app in Windows 10.

-Step 2: Click System icon and then click Apps & features to see all installed apps as well as classic desktop programs.
+Step 2: Click the Apps category icon and then click Apps & features to see all installed apps as well as classic desktop programs.